decentralized-identity/faq/docs/spec.md

 episode](https://github.com/decentralized-identity/interoperability/blob/master/agenda.md#agenda---13-jan-2021---usapac-time-1400pt---communications-problem-explaining-the-vc-format-wars-to-decision-makers).
 The article is definitely the best place to start further reading.

-### Revocability - ❗
+##### Are VCs revocable? ❗

-Actually, most VC systems currently have limited revocation capabilities, as they add significant scaling costs and complexity, to say nothing of varying properties for privacy engineering.
+Most VC systems currently have limited revocation capabilities, as they add significant scaling costs and complexity, to say nothing of varying properties for privacy engineering.
 Different use cases justify different approaches to revocation (including none at all).
 Martin Riedel's overview of